memchk/GeoVR/README.md

 The Geo VR solution provides a C# client/server VOIP implementation simulating radio broadcasting.

-The primary goal is for Air Traffic Control simulation however this project has other uses such as Amateur Radio simulation.
+The primary goal is for Air Traffic Control simulation however this project has other uses such as Amateur Radio simulation and Trucker CB Radio simulation.

 ## Technology